Bokeo province: Economy

-The provincial economy is dominated by the Golden Triangle Special Economic Zone (GT SEZ).
-In 2007, Kings Romans Group, owned by Chinese husband and wife Zhao Wei and Su Guiqin, entered into a 99-year lease for 10,000 hectares on the banks of the Mekong.
-The company was granted 3,000 of these hectares as a duty-free zone, later the SEZ.
-As gambling is illegal in China, and the SEZ is a two-hour journey by road from China, casinos and hotels catering to a Chinese clientele were built.
+The provincial economy includes the Golden Triangle Special Economic Zone (GT SEZ).
+In 2007, Kings Romans Group, owned by Chinese husband-and-wife pair Zhao Wei and Su Guiqin, entered into a 99-year lease for 10,000 hectares on the banks of the Mekong.
+The company was granted 3,000 of these hectares as a duty-free zone, which later became the SEZ.
+As gambling is illegal in China, and the SEZ is a two-hour journey by road from the Chinese border crossing at Boten, casinos and hotels catering near-exclusively to a Chinese clientele were built.
 An industry involving trafficking in endangered animals has grown up around the Chinese tourist trade.
 In January 2018, the US Treasury Department announced sanctions against what it called Zhao's transnational criminal organisation, engaging in illicit activities, including human trafficking and child prostitution, drug trafficking and wildlife trafficking.

 Houayxay, the capital city of the province, has most of the remainder of the province's economic activity.
 The province is one of the maize producing areas of Laos.
 Commercial mining for stones and gold is an economic activity.
 Ban Nam Khok and Ban Houi Sala, about 6 km and 18 km from Bokeo town respectively, are mining areas.
 Buhae Industrial Corp., which mines for sapphires, is a company operating in Houayxay District.
-Some of the ethnic Lantaen villages are noted for their production of traditional saa paper and other crafts.
+Some of the ethnic Lantaen villages are noted for their production of saa paper and other crafts.

 Paa beuk, a catfish, the largest freshwater fish in the world, is found in the Mekong River.
 It grows to 3 m in length and can weigh up to 300 kg.
-It is an economic resource.

 Landmarks

-There are temples in the capital city of Houayxay, including Wat Jom Khao Manilat (constructed in 1880), Wat Thadsuvanna Pkakham (with eight gilded Buddhas), Wat Khonekeo Xaiyaram (with red, gold, and green doors and pillars), and Wat Keophone Savanthanaram (with a reclining Buddha behind chicken wire) The buildings and barracks of the French Fort Carnot are destroyed.
+There are temples in the capital city of Houayxay, including Wat Jom Khao Manilat (constructed in 1880), Wat Thadsuvanna Pkakham (with eight gilded Buddhas), Wat Khonekeo Xaiyaram (with red, gold, and green doors and pillars), and Wat Keophone Savanthanaram (with a reclining Buddha behind chicken wire).
+The ruins of Fort Carnot, built by the French in the 1900s, is a colonial military installation, and was designated as a local-level National Heritage Site in 2025.